Graychii/Shor-Algorithm-Implementation/report.md

 ### Challenges with Pennylane

 Initially, both **Qiskit** and **Pennylane** were considered for implementing Shor’s algorithm.
-However, Pennylane presented a significant challenge: it could not be integrated seamlessly with IBM Quantum hardware for remote execution.
-This limitation stemmed from compatibility issues and the absence of direct support for running Pennylane-based quantum circuits on IBM's quantum systems.
+However, Pennylane presented a significant challenge.

 ### Transition to Qiskit